appbootup/launcher/README.md

 If the `/data` end-point is receiving data, then the dashboard will be live at [`http://localhost:1881/ui`](http://localhost:1881/ui).
 The `port` number is based on the configuration `UI_PORT` in `conf/dashboard.env`.

-## Configuration
+## Limits

-The `limits` applications should be configured to generate alerts.
-While the configuration parameters exist for other applications - see [`conf`](./launch/conf/) - they should not be changed.
-Therefore, the documentation is purposely omitted.
+The `limits` application should be configured to generate alerts.

-### Limits